niels-slotboom/notes/Submanifolds.typ

 $
   T_p cal(M) = T_p Sigma_t(p) plus.circle N_p Sigma_t(p),
 $<foliationTpMDecomp>
 thereby defining a decomposition into tangent and normal directions at _every_ point of $cal(M)$.
-In other words, a foliation allows us to speak globally about directions that are tangent or normal to the slices $Sigma_t$, since every point of $cal(M)$ lies on precisely one such submanifold.
+In other words, a foliation allows us to speak globally about directions that are tangent or normal to the slices $Sigma_t$, since every point of $cal(M)$ lies in precisely one such submanifold.

 At this point it is natural to briefly revisit the notion of vector bundles.
 Using the @foliationTpMDecomp[decomposition], we may define two vector bundles over $cal(M)$ that together decompose the tangent bundle $T cal(M)$.
 Namely,
 $
   T Sigma = union.big.sq_(p in cal(M)) T_p Sigma_t(p), wide N Sigma = union.big.sq_(p in cal(M)) N_p Sigma_t(p),
 $
-equipped with their canonical projections onto $cal(M)$, yield the tangent bundle and normal bundle of the foliation, respectively.
+equipped with their canonical projections onto $cal(M)$, yield the tangent bundle $T Sigma$ and normal bundle $N Sigma$ of the foliation, respectively.
 It is then immediate that the tangent bundle of the manifold decomposes as
 $
   T cal(M) = T Sigma plus.circle N Sigma.
 $<foliationTangentBundleDecomp>
 We may now also formalise the notion of a _normal vector field_.
 Recall that a vector field on $cal(M)$ is a smooth section of the tangent bundle $T cal(M)$.
 Given the @foliationTangentBundleDecomp[decomposition] we call a vector field _tangent_ to the foliation $Sigma$ if it is a smooth section of $T Sigma$, and normal to $Sigma$ if it is a smooth section of $N Sigma$.
 In more elementray terms, a vector field $X$ is tangent (respectively normal), if at each point $p in cal(M)$, the vector $X(p)$ lies in the subspace $T_p Sigma_t$ (respectively, $N_p Sigma_t$) associated to the unique slice $Sigma_t$ containing $p$.

-In our specific case of a codimension-one foliation, the normal spaces $N_p Sigma_t(p)$ are one-dimensional at every point.
-This observation is powerful. it implies that any vector field normal to the foliation can be written as a scalar multiple of a single, globally defined, nowhere-vanishing basis vector field.
+In the specific case of a codimension-one foliation, the normal spaces $N_p Sigma_t(p)$ are one-dimensional at every point.
+This observation is powerful.
+It implies that any vector field normal to the foliation can be written as a scalar multiple of a single, globally defined, nowhere-vanishing basis vector field.
 Concretely, we may express any such field $X$ as
 $
   X = lambda thin n^sharp,
 $
 where $n^sharp$ denotes a chosen normal vector field, and $lambda$ is a smooth scalar function on $cal(M)$.
 The use of the musical isomorphism in this notation is deliberate: rather than constructing $n^sharp$ directly, it is often more natural to begin with a normal one-form $n$, and then obtain the vector field $n^sharp$ via the defining identity
 $
-  g(n^sharp, X) = n(X) quad forall X quad <=> quad (n^sharp)^mu = n^mu = g^(mu nu) n_nu.
+  g(n^sharp, X) = n(X) quad forall X quad <=> quad \(n^sharp\) ^mu = n^mu = g^(mu nu) n_nu.
 $<sharpDefinition>
 If the normal subspaces $N_p Sigma_t(p)$ are timelike (or spacelike) everywhere, then we may impose a canonical normalisation to fix $n^sharp$ uniquely (up to sign),
 $
   g(n^sharp,n^sharp) = cases(-1\,quad&"timelike"\,, +1\,quad&"spacelike".)
-$
+$<normalisationCondition>
-This condition pins down a distinguished unit normal vector field.
-However, we have not yet addressed how to construct such a form or field in practice.
+Since the normal bundle has one-dimensional leaves, this condition pins down a distinguished unit normal vector field (up to sign).

-Let us now turn to this task.
-For a vector field $n^sharp$ to be normal to the foliation $Sigma$, it must satisfy
+We have not yet addressed how to construct such a form or field in practice---let us now turn to this task.
+For a vector field $n^sharp$ to be normal to the foliation $Sigma$, by the definition of $N_p Sigma_t(p)$ as $\(T_p Sigma_t(p)\)^perp$ it must satisfy
 $
   g(n^sharp, X) = 0, quad forall X in T_p Sigma_t(p)
 $